faiqaahmad04/IoT-Based-Predictive-Maintenance-System-for-Industrial-Machinery/README.md

 * **To understand the machine learning model and its evaluation:** start with `MODEL.ipynb`.
 * **To run the complete real-time pipeline:** run the `predictive-maintenance-dashboard` project.
-* The Project Report explains the complete Project in detail from start till end.
+* The Project Report explains the complete Project in detail from start till end (with images & results).